SRT Method

 SRT Scenario 3, Typical Tree, Maverick Hitch Canopy Anchor

-SRT Scenario 4: Capture the trunk
+SRT Scenario 4: Capture the Trunk

 When the branch used for the throwball is the first branch on the tree and it does not have an appropriate upward angle, we can’t risk pulling our anchor away from the tree as we approach it.